ropensci/dev_guide/pkg_ci.Rmd

 * Anything with file system / path calls

+### Travis CI (Linux and Mac OSX)

+Travis offers continuous integration for Linux and Mac OSX.

+R is now a [natively supported language on Travis-CI](http://blog.travis-ci.com/2015-02-26-test-your-r-applications-on-travis-ci/), making it easier than ever to do continuous integration.
+See [R Packages](http://marker.to/NEr8Bd) and Julia Silge's [Beginner's Guide to Travis-CI for R](http://juliasilge.com/blog/Beginners-Guide-to-Travis/) for more help.

+### Appveyor CI (Windows)

+For continuous integration on Windows, see [R + Appveyor](https://github.com/krlmlr/r-appveyor).

 ### Circle CI

 [Circle CI](https://circleci.com/) is e.g. used by rOpenSci package [`bomrang`](https://github.com/ropensci/bomrang) as an alternative to Travis CI.